Rating transitions forecasting: a filtering approach: Discrete-time filtering for rating migrations

 The calibration algorithm presented is based on iterative improvement of a likelihood.
 This expectation maximization algorithm (EM) (see \cite{dempster1977maximum}), as most of iterative maximisation algorithms, might be trapped in a local maximum.
 Obtained parameters may not be relevant when the global maximum is not found.
 This success is deeply dependant on the initialization.
 Several empirical and analytical methods have been proposed to deal with this matter.
 In \cite{liu2014proper}, transition probabilities are initiated using empirical frequencies.
 They succeed to considerably reduce the number of iterations to find their local maximum.
 By noticing that the transition matrices have strong diagonals, \cite{oh2019estimation} initialized their model by adding small perturbations to identity matrix or to uniform distributions.
 In our study we choose a third option which seems to be more reliable: we test a high number of initial values (picked at random) in order to find the global maximum.
-In order to guarantee almost surely convergence to the global maximum, initial values are chosen according to a uniform distribution.
-However a uniform law cannot be defined on a space which has zero Lebesgue-measure: a model transfer to a smaller space dimension, a compact with no empty interior, is then achieved.
+In order to guarantee almost surely convergence to the global maximum, initial values are chosen according to a uniform distribution on the parameters space.

-\subsection{Bayesian estimators}
+\subsubsection{Bayesian estimators}